-One-Foot.
-For the trick event, the entire free foot shall be at least halfway between the skier's other knee and the water surface.
+(C) One-Foot.
+For the trick event, the entire free foot shall be at least half-way between the skier's other knee and the water surface.

-Rope-on-Foot.
+(D) Rope-on-Foot.
 The skier shall be in stable position with both hands free from the handle and the surface of the water and only the foot holds the handle.
+The rope shall be in line with the center of the skiers body.